 Where can I buy recreational marijuana in Massachusetts – are there any dispensaries in Boston?

-As of December 2018, there are only two operation dispensaries up and running in Massachusetts: Cultivate in Leicester and New England Treatment Access (NETA) in Northampton.
-Surprisingly, there are not yet any operational marijuana dispensaries in Boston, though 15 provisional licenses have been issued to prospective retail dispensaries.
-More locations will likely be opening up throughout 2019 and beyond.
+As of December 2018, there were only two operation dispensaries up and running in Massachusetts: Cultivate in Leicester and New England Treatment Access (NETA) in Northampton.
+In 2019, 15 provisional licenses were issued to prospective retail dispensaries, including some in Boston.
+More locations will likely be opening up throughout 2020 and beyond.

 Can I grow my own weed?